Salespeople are perpetually busy throughout the year, as they strive to find their next customer and hit their quotas.

 Cross-functional empathy is another important part of our agenda.
 Sales kickoffs are a great way for sales workers in different roles to interact and learn about each other’s day-to-day processes.

 The following is a perfect example of how an SKO can be informative and provide actionable value, while still being fun.
-Sill recalls a kickoff from a couple years ago, where everyone had to memorize a spirited soliloquy from a movie.
+Sill recalls a kickoff from a couple of years ago, where everyone had to memorize a spirited soliloquy from a movie:

 “Our premise was that if you’re on the phone trying to retain business, it’s paramount to express conviction.
 If you don’t sound like you believe what you’re saying, how can you expect the prospect or client to?
 And still, most people aren’t going nearly far enough verbally to sound like that.
 Everyone had to perform their soliloquy in front of the entire crowd.”